privacyidea/privacyidea/doc/tokens/tokentypes/4eyes.rst

    token twice.

 .. warning:: But it does not verify, if these two unique tokens belong to the same user.
-Thus you should create a poliy, that in such a realm a user may only have on token.
+Thus you should create a policy, that in such a realm a user may only have on token.